shrysr/hugo-sr/content/experience/experience.md

   description = """
 * Proposed and established a proof-of-concept Enterprise Resource Planning (ERP) system replacing manual workflows with significantly enhanced and efficient setups.

 	- The system facilitated a data centric management and overview of the end-to-end workflow including CRM, sales, purchase, manufacturing; with potentially enhanced customer engagement through an online store for the entire product line.

 * Leveraged hands-on product experience to develop material codification master lists of products and inventory.
 * Used `R` for an Extract-Transform-Load (ETL) process on data from an `SQL` database to the ERP system.
 """

 [[experience]]
-  title = "Application Engineer" company = "Zeeco" company_url = "www.zeeco.com"
+  title = "Application Engineer" company = "Zeeco Inc" company_url = "www.zeeco.com"
   location = "Mumbai, India"
   date_start = "2015-08-01"